January 19, 2026 (5mo ago)

 | Docker + VPS | No | Runs wherever your server is located |

-When edge runtime matters: If your users are globally distributed and you serve dynamic, personalized pages (not just static content), edge runtime reduces Time to First Byte (TTFB) significantly.
-For most SaaS apps serving users in 1-2 regions, origin-based SSR (Railway, Temps, Docker) performs well enough.
+When edge runtime matters: If your users are globally distributed and you serve dynamic, personalized pages, edge runtime reduces Time to First Byte (TTFB) significantly.
+For most SaaS apps serving users in 1-2 regions, origin-based SSR performs well enough.

 Choosing a deployment platform isn't just about cost — though cost matters a lot.
-With 86% of CIOs planning to repatriate some cloud workloads, the industry is clearly moving toward more ownership and less vendor dependence.
+The self-hosting market is growing at 18.5% CAGR, reflecting a broader trend toward infrastructure ownership.
 Your choice should reflect where you are today and where you're heading.

 | Platform | Calculation | Monthly Cost |